Fixing issues and coding features

 GitHub provides an excellent documentation about pull requests.
 If you are not sure what to do, this is the right place to start.

-Assuming that you would like to propose some changes in the Link feature, these are the steps you should take to create a pull request:
+Assuming that you would like to propose some changes, these are the steps you should take to create a pull request:

-Make sure to open a ticket describing the issue/feature/problem that you want to solve in your pull request.
+Make sure to open a ticket in https://github.com/ckeditor/ckeditor5 describing the issue, feature or problem that you want to solve in your pull request.
 This can be skipped in case of obvious and trivial changes (typos, documentation, etc.).
-You can report this ticket in the specific repository in which you will make a pull request or in https://github.com/ckeditor/ckeditor5.

 Make sure your development environment is ready.